Search

 Your itinerary in detail

 Arrive in Sri Lanka, at Colombo’s international airport.
-You’ll be met by our representative and transfer to your hotel in Colombo.
+You’ll be met by our representative and transfer to your hotel in Sri Lanka’s Cultural Triangle.

 Visit Anuradhapura’s ancient sacred ruins.
 Anuradhapura is considered the most extensive and the most important of the ancient cities in the northern region.
 It served as a capital city of this region for over 1000 years and hence was residence to many ancient kings from 377 BC.
 The city prospered and became a centre for Buddhist devotion.